Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Introduction

-\begin{itemize} \item A scoping review of harms, creating an organized snapshot of articulations of computational and contextual harms from algorithmic systems; \item A reflexive thematic analysis of harms definitions, their impacts to individuals, communities, and social systems, providing a framework for identifying harms when conducting impact and risk assessments on an algorithmic system; \item Support for interdisciplinary communication by providing terms, definitions, and examples of harms and direction for future work. \end{itemize}

-In the pages that follow, we discuss the sociotechnical character of harms from algorithmic systems and existing harm taxonomies, followed by a description of our methodology.
-We then detail the harm taxonomy and propose next steps for this work.
-This analysis offers a starting place for researchers and practitioners to reflect on the myriad possible sociotechnical harms from algorithmic systems with the aim of more proactive surfacing and harm reduction.
+This research contributes to computing scholarship and responsible AI communities, offering: \begin{itemize} \item A scoping review of harms, creating an organized snapshot of articulations of computational and contextual harms from algorithmic systems; \item A reflexive thematic analysis of harms definitions, their impacts to individuals, communities, and social systems, providing a framework for identifying harms when conducting impact and risk assessments on an algorithmic system; \item Support for interdisciplinary communication by providing terms, definitions, examples of harms, and directions for future work. \end{itemize} In what follows, we discuss the sociotechnical character of harms from algorithmic systems and existing harm taxonomies, followed by a description of our methodology (Section \ref{methods}).
+We then detail the harm taxonomy (Section \ref{findings}), and propose next steps for related work (Section \ref{discussion}).
+This analysis offers a starting place for practitioners and researchers to reflect on the myriad possible sociotechnical harms from algorithmic systems, to support proactive surfacing and harm reduction.